Cherotich-Ngeno/Tanzania_Water_Pump_Analysis/README.md

 ## Data

-The data set contains 41 variables describing pump functionality status (the target variable), pump geographic location, what kind of pump is operating, when it was installed, how it is managed, etc. It includes data on 59,400 individual pumps recorded from 2011-2013.
+The data set contains  various variables describing pump functionality status (the target variable), pump geographic location, what kind of pump is operating, when it was installed, how it is managed, etc. It includes data on 59,400 individual pumps recorded from 2011-2013.

 ## Method